Categories

 The omni-channel mindset

-Before the pandemic, US brands were more inclined than their UK counterparts to view experiential campaigns with an open, omni-channel mindset, looking to their agencies to create engaging experiences, regardless of the channel and developing more integrated activities.
+Before the pandemic, US brands were more inclined than their UK counterparts to view experiential marketing campaigns with an open, omni-channel mindset, looking to their agencies to create engaging experiences, regardless of the channel and developing more integrated activities.
 This forward-thinking “format-free” approach was not being embraced in the UK to the same extent.

 Agencies could often be siloed or selected for their “specialisms”, and briefs were often more prescriptive, at times stifling the creative possibilities.
 The same brand types would incorporate brand experiences into their annual plans in the UK, in a somewhat formulaic style.
 While several of these brands remain on the experiential sidelines, we’re seeing the challengers stepping forward, with a more flexible, open-minded approach.
 Fully embracing the lull, or lethargy, from their big-brand competitors.